eclipse/vorto/docs/tutorials/mqtt-python.md

 8. Verify incoming sensor data.

-	- Log in to the [Vorto Console](https://vorto.eclipse.org/console) with your Bosch ID.
+	- The simplest way to quickly visualize your sensor data is to use the [Vorto Dashboard](create_webapp_dashboard.md).

-	- Click  on thing to open the details
+	- Alternatively, you can also use the [SwaggerUI](https://apidocs.bosch-iot-suite.com/?urls.primaryName=Bosch%20IoT%20Things%20-%20API%20v2) to get a quick insight into whether your data is updating,

-	- Check if the sensor data was sent successfully to the Bosch IoT Suite.
+	- Once you can see your data updating, you have successfully connected your ESP8266 device to the Bosch IoT Suite!

 ## What's next ?

- - [Generate a SpringBoot App](create_webapp_dashboard.md) that visualizes the device data in UI widgets.
+ - [Generate a Vorto Dashboard](create_webapp_dashboard.md) that visualizes the device data in UI widgets.